Front Range Fed

 Blackberry Creamsicles

-Modified: Feb 22, 2025 · Published: Jun 21, 2021 by Sarah Jenkins.
+Modified: Jan 14, 2026 · by Sarah Jenkins.
 This post may contain affiliate links.
-See the Privacy Policy at the bottom of this page.

 Jump to Recipe

 Blackberry Creamsicles make the perfect summer treat!
-Juicy blackberries dashed with a spritz of lime juice are mixed with rich vanilla yogurt and cream to make the ultimate warm-weather dessert.
+Juicy blackberries dashed with a spritz of lime juice are mixed with rich vanilla yogurt and cream to make the ultimate easy warm-weather dessert.

 Blackberry Creamsicle on tray with blueberries.

-Well, we're just a few weeks into summer and already it's been 90+ for almost two weeks here on the front range.
+Well, we're just a few weeks into summer, and already it's been 90+ for almost two weeks here on the Front Range.
 Whaaat??
 It's like we jumped straight from snow to hellish hot here in Colorado this year, and it doesn't look like it's going to let up anytime soon.
 We're finding any and every way to cool ourselves down, which is why these blackberry creamsicles are on repeat at our house right now.

 How To Make These Delicious Creamsicles